MaterializeInc/materialize/doc/developer/design/20220819_bounded_input_reliance.md

 ## Overview

-To accomplish the **Primary Goal** for a source, Materialize will semi-regularly provide an _upstream commit frontier_ to the underlying `SourceReader`, which will communicate that frontier to the upstream source.
+To accomplish the **Primary Goal** for a source, Materialize will semi-regularly provide an _offset resumption frontier_ to the underlying `SourceReader`, which will communicate that frontier to the upstream source.
 After such a frontier has been exchanged, the upstream source may choose to forgo providing data from before that frontier when Materialize restarts ingestion for that source.

 **Source types that do not provide such an API may not be able to provided _bounded input reliance_**

-The _upstream commit frontier_ can be derived from the source's _resumption frontier_, by mapping the _resumption frontier_ to the _upstream commit frontier_ using the sources _remap collection_.
+The _offset resumption frontier_ can be derived from the source's _timestamp resumption frontier_, by mapping the _timestamp resumption frontier_ to the _offset resumption frontier_ using the sources _remap collection_.

-The _resumption frontier_ can be calculated by combining the `uppers` of all persist shards that are related to this source (see the [persist design doc] for more information about these `uppers`).
+The _timestamp resumption frontier_ can be calculated by combining the `uppers` of all persist shards that are related to this source
+(see the [persist design doc] for more information about these `uppers`).
 Currently this is only:
 - The "data" persist shard.
 - The _remap collection_ persist shard.